Building a brighter future

 Schools will drive their own digital aspirations and be supported in their evaluation, planning, and delivery.
 We will enable them to plan and implement new capabilities and measure their success.

-We will deliver digital teaching and learning, improve administration and school management, drive collaboration and communication, enhance our data, analytics and reporting capabilities.
+We will deliver digital teaching and learning, improve administration and school management, drive collaboration and communication and enhance our data, analytics and reporting capabilities.

 3. Provide digital support to all our schools